oldarmyc/pitchfork/README.md

 **MONGO_USER** = 'Username for mongo database instance'
 **MONGO_PASS** = 'Password for mongo database instance'

-You can add to the KWARGS config item to add a replica set:
+You can add to the KWARGS config item to add a replica set.
-MONGO_KWARGS = {'tz_aware': True, 'replicaSet': 'my_replica_set'}
+**MONGO_KWARGS** = {'tz_aware': True, 'replicaSet': 'my_replica_set'}

-For more information on the options for Mongo see the hapPyMongo documentation. https://github.com/sivel/happymongo
+For more information on the options for Mongo see the hapPyMongo documentation.
+https://github.com/sivel/happymongo

 ##### Running the Application: